epatrizio/ola/examples/README.md

 implementation of classic functions *table_map*, *table_filter* and *table_fold*:
 `dune exec ola -- ./examples/table.lua`

 *Nb.
-The Game of Life calculations and processes are correct, but the display is not.*
-*Todo: `io.write` and `os.execute` better implementation.*

-*Nb.
 Examples are part of the cram test suite*